Tomixbo/House_Pred_MLOPS/README.md

 # House sales : Price Prediction Website (MLOPS)

-This is a personnal project : **"creation of a website for house sales price prediction, using machine learning"**. </br>
+This is a personnal project : **"Creation of a website for house sales price prediction, using machine learning"**. </br>
 In this repository, we can find :
 - the notebook file and dataset for the model training and tuning
 - Dockerfile and docker-compose file for image creation and containerization